SuperMalinge/MasterMindGPT/README.md

 # MasterMindGPT

 Next level Autogen with teams, tools and training to reach your goals.
-- make applications
+- create applications or Games 2D/3D
-- go online and make orders
-- produce multimedia assets for business.

 # Installation